australiangreens/civirfm/README.md

 The scheduled job `CiviRFM calculation processing` processes these jobs and creates (or updates) RFM records accordingly.

-The scheduled job `CiviRFM find expired CiviRFM records` finds expired RFM records and queues them for recalculation
+The scheduled job `CiviRFM find expired CiviRFM records` finds expired RFM records and queues them for recalculation.

 ## Technical notes